 Contrast scanned image

-If you have a contrast scanner, bring an extra set of urostomy supplies, as well as a leg bag or night drainage system.
+If you have a contrast scanner, bring an extra set of urostomy supplies and a leg bag or night drainage system.
 For the scan, you will need to drink more fluids than usual.

 This will help the contrast get out of your body, but it will also increase the amount of urine you make.
-Your pouching system may need to be changed if you have a leak because you are producing more urine than usual.
+Your pouching system may need to be changed if you leak because you produce more urine than usual.

-If you live an hour or more from the hospital, empty your bag before you leave.
-You may also need to empty it on the trip home or use a leg bag.
-You may also want to have a portable urinal or other container in your car in case of an emergency.
+If you live an hour or more from the hospital, empty your bag before leaving.
+You may also need to open it on the trip home or use a leg bag.
+You may also want to have a portable urinal or another container in your car in an emergency.

-If you are receiving chemotherapy, please bring an extra set of urostomy supplies.
+If you are receiving chemotherapy, please bring extra urostomy supplies.
 Chemotherapy can make your body make more urine.

-It can also make your skin more sensitive or change the way the wafer sticks to your skin.
+It can also make your skin more sensitive or change how the wafer sticks to your skin.
 You may need to change your wafer more frequently during chemotherapy to protect your skin and prevent leakage.